vnijs/radiant/base/app/transform.Rmd

 	'<25' = '<35'; '25-34' = '<35'; '35-44' = '35-54'; '45-54' = '35-54'; '55-64' = '>54'; '>64' = '>54'

 4. To exclude a particular value (e.g., an outlier in the data) from the data from subsequent analyses we can recode it to a missing value.
-For example, if we want to remove the maximum value from a variable called `sales` that is equal to 400 we would (1) select the variable `sales` in the `Select column(s)` box and enter the command below in the `Recode box`.
-Press return and `Store` to add the recoded variable to the data.
+For example, if we want to remove the maximum value from a variable called `sales` that is equal to 400 we would (1) select the variable `sales` in the `Select column(s)` box and enter the command below in the `Recode` box.
+Press return and `Store` to add the recoded variable to the data

 	400 = NA